SnowyAurora/GP_G25/README.md

 The program's tested environment of usage is within VSC, with a virtual environment, with streamlit installed.

-To do so : follow the instructions.
+To run in the intended and tested environment so : follow the instructions.

     1 - Download the entire codebase from github in a zip file